AtmolanderMimi/basm/book/src/built-in-instructions.md

 # In-built Instructions

-Any basm source file start with some predefined instructions called called in-built's.
+Any basm source file start with some predefined instructions called called in-built.
 These instructions are valid wherever and whenever.
 Basm has very reduced set of in-built instructions for simplicity.
 This means that any instruction that could be easily reproduced by combining